3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams: Comparison of observations and simulations

-For the deepest layer ($G_{57}$ at 3.09~$\mathrm{g\ cm}^{-2}$) there is a region of strongly reduced temperature gradient at and surrounding pores and bright points for both observations and synthetics (visible as a sprawling dark area in the gradient maps).
-This region is identifiable in the gradient maps up to 1.15~$\mathrm{g\ cm}^{-2}$ ($G_{23}$ ) but between 2.39~$\mathrm{g\ cm}^{-2}$ and 1.15~$\mathrm{g\ cm}^{-2}$ ($G_{45}$ and $G_{23}$) small higher gradient structures (visible as bright filigree structures in the gradient maps) start rimming the outer border of this low gradient area.
+For the deepest layer ($G_{57}$ at 3.09~$\mathrm{g\ cm}^{-2}$) there is a region of strongly reduced temperature gradient at and surrounding the pores as well as bright points for both observations and synthetics (visible as a sprawling dark area in the gradient maps).
+This region is identifiable in the gradient maps up to 1.15~$\mathrm{g\ cm}^{-2}$ ($G_{23}$ ), but between 2.39~$\mathrm{g\ cm}^{-2}$ and 1.15~$\mathrm{g\ cm}^{-2}$ ($G_{45}$ and $G_{23}$) small higher gradient structures (visible as bright filigree structures in the gradient maps) start rimming the outer border of this low-gradient area.
 These high-gradient structures expand and become stronger with height (relative to their surroundings).
-At the topmost gradient map ($G_{12}$ at 0.54~$\mathrm{g\ cm}^{-2}$) for the synthetic data and at 1.15~$\mathrm{g\ cm}^{-2}$ ($G_{23}$) for the observations, the expansion of these high-gradient structures leads to a near reversion of the pattern seen for the deepest layers ($G_{57}$) with bright points showing higher temperature gradient than granules.
+At the topmost gradient map ($G_{12}$ at 0.54~$\mathrm{g\ cm}^{-2}$) for the synthetic data and at 1.15~$\mathrm{g\ cm}^{-2}$ ($G_{23}$) for the observations, the expansion of these high-gradient structures leads to a near reversion of the pattern seen for the deepest layers ($G_{57}$), with bright points showing higher temperature gradient than granules.
 Intergranular lanes are not distinguishable in the gradient maps at these heights (as was the case for the field-free HD simulation) for either synthetics or observations.
-The central part of pores display low gradient at all heights.
+The central part of the pores displays low gradient at all heights.

-In the deep layers bright points have lower temperature gradient compared with their surroundings.
+In the deep layers, bright points have lower temperature gradient compared with their surroundings.
 A likely explanation for this is hot-wall radiation heating the mid-photospheric optical depths inside fluxtubes, causing a ``flatter gradient'' as mentioned in \cite{2010rasp.book..163R} when reproducing the hot-wall cartoon from \cite{1976SoPh...50..269S}.

 Nearly all bright-point chains (``ribbons'' and ``flowers'' as coined by \cite{2004A&A...428..613B}) expand with height both in the synthetic and the observational intensity maps of Fig.~\ref{tmaps}.
 This seems to be a different behavior than that seen in the isolated bright points mentioned in Sect.~\ref{HDcomp}.
-The latter expand slightly if at all in the images, maybe because they are unresolved.
+The latter expand slightly, if at all, in the images, maybe because they are unresolved.